Mongrel: Regional and slang terms

 The words cur, tyke, mutt, and mongrel are used, sometimes in a derogatory manner.
 There are also regional terms for mixed-breed dogs.
 In the United Kingdom, mongrel is the unique technical word for a mixed-breed dog.
 North Americans generally prefer the term mix or mixed-breed.
-Mutt is also commonly used (in the United States and Canada).
-Some American registries and dog clubs that accept mixed-breed dogs use the breed description All American.
+Mutt is also commonly used in the United States and Canada.
+Some American registries and dog clubs that accept mixed-breed dogs use the term All-American to describe mixed-breed dogs.

 There are also names for mixed-breeds based on geography, behavior, or food.
 In Hawaii, mixes are referred to as poi dogs, although they are not related to the extinct Hawaiian Poi Dog.
 In the Bahamas and the Turks and Caicos Islands, the common term is potcake dogs (referring to the table scraps they are fed).
 In South Africa, the tongue-in-cheek expression pavement special is sometimes used as a description for a mixed-breed dog.
 In Trinidad and Tobago, these mixed dogs are referred to as pot hounds (pothong).
 In Serbia, a similar expression is prekoplotski avlijaner (over-the-fence yard-dweller).
-In the Philippines, mixed-breed street dogs are often called askal, a Tagalog-derived contraction of asong kalye (”street dog").
+In Russia, a colloquial term дворняга (yard-dweller) is used most commonly.
+In the Philippines, mixed-breed street dogs are often called askal, a Tagalog-derived contraction of asong kalye (”street dog"), while in Singapore, they are known as Singapore Specials.
 In Puerto Rico, they are known as satos; in Venezuela they are called yusos or cacris, the latter being a contraction of the words callejero criollo (literally, street creole, as street dogs are usually mongrels); and in Chile and Bolivia, they are called quiltros.
 In Costa Rica, it is common to hear the word zaguate, a term originating from a Nahuatl term, zahuatl, that refers to the disease called scabies.
 In the rural southern United States, a small hunting dog is known as a feist.
+In Yucatan Peninsula, Mexico, they are called "malix" (ma.liʃ), meaning "no breed" in Yucatec Mayan.

 Slang terms are also common.
 Heinz 57, Heinz, or Heinz Hound is often used for dogs of uncertain ancestry, in a playful reference to the "57 Varieties" slogan of the H. J. Heinz Company.
 In some countries, such as Australia, bitsa (or bitzer) is sometimes used, meaning "bits o' this, bits o' that".
 In Brazil and the Dominican Republic, the name for mixed-breed dogs is vira-lata (trash-can tipper) because of homeless dogs who knock over trash cans to reach discarded food.
-In Newfoundland, a smaller mixed-breed dog is known as a cracky, hence the colloquial expression "saucy as a cracky" for someone with a sharp tongue.
+In Newfoundland, Canada, a smaller mixed-breed dog is known as a cracky, hence the colloquial expression "saucy as a cracky" for someone with a sharp tongue.
+In Sweden, these dogs might be humorously referred to as a gatu korsning, which translates to intersection, but literally to 'street crossing'.